XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md

 6. From a working directory, get the `rippled` source code.
 The `master` branch has the latest released version.

-        cd ~ ***TODO: I think I should remove this line.
-If we've already told the user to do this in a working directory, this command will likely take them out of that directory, correct?*** git clone https://github.com/ripple/rippled.git
+        git clone https://github.com/ripple/rippled.git
         cd rippled
         git checkout master